paxdotdev/pax/README.md

 TODO: describe benefits of this approach toward a11y, because e.g. full DOM + content is present in the browser

-## Appendix D: Declarative and designable
+## Appendix C: Declarative and designable

 At first glance, Pax templates look quite a bit like familiar templating languages like React/JSX.